metoppv/improver/doc/source/extended_documentation/precipitation_type/precipitation_duration.rst

 The method used in this plugin is as follows:

 1. Extract the requested rate and accumulation threshold cubes from the input cubes.
-2. Combine the extracted cubes to form a single max rate and a single accumlation cube, each with a time dimension, as well a thresold dimension if multiple thresholds have been requested.
+2. Combine the extracted cubes to form a single max rate and a single accumulation cube, each with a time dimension, as well a threshold dimension if multiple thresholds have been requested.
 3. If we are working with scalar (single valued) threshold coordinates, escalate these to dimensions anyway so we can work with arrays with a consistent number of dimensions.
 4. Arrange the dimensions into a specific order so we know that when we index these we are working with the expected dimensions.
 5. Generate a tuple of tuples that describe all the different combinations of rate and accumulation thresholds to be combined together to classify the precipitation.
 6. Scale the percentiles requested by the user to values in the range 0 to (realizations - 1).
-The table below shows an example, with 5 percentile values requested and these scaled to suitable lookup values for a 3-member ensemble.
+The table below shows an example, with 5 percentile values requested and these scaled to suitable lookup values for a 3-member ensemble (i.e. values of 0, 1 or 2).

 .. figure:: extended_documentation/precipitation_type/percentile_table.png
     :align: center